 Voter Registration & Requesting an Absentee Ballot Every Year

-On the landing page of the FVAP website, click “Get Started” to direct you to an online Federal Postcard Application and instructions for your state of residence.
+On the landing page of the FVAP website, click “Request Your Ballot Now” to direct you to an online Federal Postcard Application and instructions for your state of residence.

 Important Note: States are no longer required to automatically send ballots to voters for an entire election cycle, so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.